-The Asian lotus flower (Nelumbo nucifera Gaertn., 1788) is an aquatic herbaceous species of the Nelumbonaceae family.
+The Indian lotus (Nelumbo nucifera Gaertn., 1788) is an aquatic herbaceous species of the Nelumbonaceae family.

 From a systematic point of view, it belongs to the Eukaryota Domain, Kingdom Plantae, Sub-Trinchebionta Subdivision Spermatophyta, Division Magnoliophyta, Magnoliopsida Class, Subclass Rosidae, Order Nymphaeales, Family Nelumbonaceae and therefore to the Genus Nelumbo and to the Species N. nucifera.

 – Nelumbo caspica (DC.)
 Fisch .;

 – Nelumbium nuciferum Gaertn .;

 The term Nelumbo is the Latinization of the indigenous Sinhalese name with which the plant was called in the places of origin.
 The specific epithet nucifera comes from nux, hazelnut nut núcis and to bear: which produces fruits similar to nuts or hazelnuts.

 The Indian lotus is an aquatic species native to Asia and Australia where it lives and reproduces in habitats characterized by ponds and invaded by stagnant or almost non-current waters.

 Nelumbo nucifera is an aquatic species with rapid development that grows in still waters with depth normally included between 5-50 cm but also beyond.

 The leaves are large up to 60 cm, with a green-glaucous color, peltate, with a waxy appearance, which emerge more than 1 m from the surface of the water; they are long pedunculate.
 The flowers can also exceed 20 cm in diameter, with pink colors and a typical anise fragrance.
 The fruits are very ornamental.